qbead/qbeadWebsite/content/book/allcommands.md

 ### Rainbow pattern with `setSmallLEDsRainbow`

+This function takes only one argument, between 0 and 255, that determines where a rainbow pattern in the small LEDs starts.
+For instance, if you use `setSmallLEDsRainbow(0)`, the start of the rainbow will be at small LED 0.
+To start the rainbow a half turn around the SpinWheel, instead use `setSmallLEDsRainbow(125)`.

 ### Circular progress bar with `setSmallLEDsProgress`

+You can use this to create an arc around the SpinWheel with the small LEDs.
+It has four arguments: an angle that specifies the extent of the arc, and the red, green, and blue LEDs brightness.
+Each goes from 0 to 255.
+To have an arc that lights up LEDs 0-9 in blue, use `setSmallLEDsProgress(200, 0, 0, 255)`.
+You can also provide only two arguments, the angle and an rgb color.

 ### Circular pointer with `setSmallLEDsPointer`

+This is similar to the above function, but instead you can specify the middle of the arc.
+To use our default arc length (check out our [annotated source code](codedoc/SpinWearables.h.html)), simply specify the angle for the middle of the arc (0-255) and the color (either the red, green, and blue components individually or as rgb).

 ## Color and Brightness Helpers